vsrinivas/fuchsia/best-practices/testing.md

 Human working memory is severely limited, and people can't reason about things that they can't hold in memory.
-So your goal should be to require readers of your code to hold very few things in in memory in order to understand what the tests are saying.
+So your goal should be to require readers of your code to hold very few things in memory in order to understand what the tests are saying.

 ## What an ideal test looks like